Steve Beresford & John Butcher

-These Records used to organise Saturday afternoon concerts in their small Wandsworth shop.
-Beresford and Butcher first played together at one in 1992, and have performed in duo ever since.
-Memorable duo concerts include Vancouver, London, Lausanne and Brighton.
+Beresford and Butcher first played together in 1992 in These Records small Wandsworth shop.
+Further memorable duo concerts include Vancouver, London, Lausanne and Brighton.

-In between, there have been numerous other projects such as Beresford's Fish of the Week composition, a trio with Paul Lovens and countless ad-hoc situations.
+In between, there have been numerous other projects such as Beresford's Fish of the Week , a trio with Paul Lovens and countless ad-hoc situations.

 They have also collaborated on the realisations of a number of Christian Marclay pieces - Screen Play, Graffiti Music, Shuffle and, most recently, Everyday.